UnifiedPush/specifications/specifications/android.md

 The intent MUST contain the following 2 extras:
 * token (String): This is the connection token as defined in the [Resources] supplied by the end user application during registration.
 If this token is not known by the connector, the connector will ignore this request.
-* endpoint (String): the endpoint URL
+* endpoint (String): the endpoint URL as defined in the [Resources].

 It MAY be sent with the following extra:
 * id (String, max 100 bytes): This is the message id as defined in the [Resources].
 If present, the connector MUST response with [org.unifiedpush.android.distributor.MESSAGE_ACK].
+An endpoint that hasn't been acknowledge (with [org.unifiedpush.android.distributor.MESSAGE_ACK]) is considered as a pending endpoint, as defined in the [Resources].

+#### Pending endpoints

+A distributor MAY remove pending endpoints, as defined in the [Resources], that haven't receive any [org.unifiedpush.android.distributor.MESSAGE_ACK] within 30 seconds after the new endpoint intent.
+If the distributor removes the endpoint, it MUST send [org.unifiedpush.android.connector.UNREGISTERED] to the end user application.

+A distributor MAY limit the number of pending endpoints per applications.
+This limit SHOULD be over 30 per application.
+If the distributor limits the number of pending endpoint and receive a registration request ([org.unifiedpush.android.distributor.REGISTER]) while this limit is reached, it MUST send [org.unifiedpush.android.connector.REGISTRATION_FAILED] with the reason "TOO_MANY_PENDING_REQUESTS".

 ### org.unifiedpush.android.connector.REGISTRATION_FAILED